 - Add Omega 3 and MUFA to your diet as they are good fat.
 The natural sources of Omega 3 and MUFA are canola oil, flaxseed oil, fatty fish, and nuts.

 You should eat fiber-rich fruits.
 You can include papaya, apple, orange, pear, and guava.
 Mangoes, grapes, and bananas are high in sugar, so avoid them.

 List of Food that Type 2 Diabetes Patients Should Avoid

 - Type 2 diabetes patients should avoid salt, sugar, fat, red meat, regular milk, and milk products such as yogurt, tea, and coffee, flour.

 - Avoid white rice, potatoes, carrots, bread, and bananas.
-They raise blood sugar levels.
+They raise blood levels.
 You can supplant these with whole grains, whole wheat or soya bread, and raw rice.

 - Remember, in case of mild symptoms; you can control type 2 diabetes with diet and exercise.
 In severe cases, you need medications, but diet and exercise play an essential role in controlling diabetes.

 The information above is not a replacement for medical advice.
 So, always consult your doctor before taking any medication or supplement.

 About the Author: Vijeta Rana is a Wellness and Fitness Blogger from Punjab, India.